klaas1979/atom-cyber-dojo/README.md

 # Usage
 1. Use your browser as usual and enter an existing Dojo.
 Copy the URL for your Avatar for example *http://cyber-dojo.org/kata/edit/3613A6?avatar=deer*
-2. In Atom toggle cyber-dojo and enter your URL.
+2. In Atom toogle the cyber-dojo URL dialog via menu or *ctrl-alt-u* and enter kata URL.
 3. If not configured already: you have to select an cyber-dojo workspace. *Beware* all files within the selected workspace directory will be deleted when you enter a Dojo!
-4. Start coding, add and delete files.
+4. Start coding, add, rename and delete files.
-5. Execute tests/specs by toggling the *cyber-dojo:run-tests* command  with *ctrl-alt-t*.
+5. Execute tests/specs by toggling the command with *ctrl-alt-t* or the menus.